situmtech/flutter/example/README.md

 ### Step 3: Sign your app <a name="signapplication"></a> (iOS only)

-In iOS: check the project [code signing](https://developer.apple.com/support/code-signing/) before you run the example.
+Check out the project [code signing](https://developer.apple.com/support/code-signing/) before you run the example.

 ### Step 4: Run the app <a name="runapplication"></a>